tobyweston/blog/source/_posts/2018-02-04-scala-haskell-to-cheatsheet.md

  * `point` and it's alias, `pure` are "constructor" like functions that take a thing and put it in a _higher kinded type_, usually in the context of an _applicative_.
  * `zero` and `op` (`operation`) are conventially used to support _monoids_.

+## FP Cheat Sheet

+Some general terms and their meanings.

+`cons` stands for _construct_ as is typically used when talking about non-empty lists in FP.
+List construction methods in Scala are `::` and `:::` and methods ending in `:` are associated to the right, meaning, they're used to add elements to the start of a list.
+`snoc` is `cons` backwards, so append an element to the end of a list.